 Discovery is one of those terms.
 Sure, we know what discovery is and most of us have probably spent an evening watching Shark Week on the Discovery Channel.
 But the word has a different meaning when it comes to a lawsuit.
 In today's blog post from the Law Office of Bryan Fagan, we will introduce this topic and discuss what it means how it can impact your divorce case.

 Basically, discovery is a process related to civil cases that allows both sides to inquire about information from the other side.
 This information can be statements, responses to yes or no questions and/or document requests.

 Specifically, the discovery has an eye on the trial phase in a case.
-Both you and your spouse are legally entitled to know what evidence is going to be presented in a trial by the opposing party.
-Television dramas where a “surprise” witness or piece of evidence is pulled out for use in the last possible minute is not based in reality.
+Both you and your spouse are legally entitled to know what evidence will be presented in a trial by the opposing party.
+Television dramas where a "surprise" witness or piece of evidence is pulled out for use in the last minute are not based in reality.

 What discovery really does is create a sense that in order to try your divorce, you and your attorney are going to have to work extra hard to prepare.

 Searching through boxes of documents, computer files and reviewing statements from your spouse would lead many to believe that attempting to settle your case outside of a trial is more advisable.
 This is exactly what the discovery process is intended to do- encourage settlements and discourage litigation.

 There are rules that your attorney and your spouse must follow in requesting information from one another.
 The key concept is that only relevant information may be sought in discovery requests.
 Asking for off-the-wall information or documents that are wholly unrelated to the divorce will likely result in your request being met with a denial by your opposing party based on the requested information being irrelevant to your divorce.